Matroid parity problem: Hardness

+(This is a paving matroid, a matroid in which there are no dependent sets smaller than the maximum independent sets.)
 Then there is a solution to the matroid parity problem for this matroid, of size $2k$, if and only if $G$ has a clique of size $k$.
 Since finding cliques of a given size is NP-complete, it follows that determining whether this type of matrix parity problem has a solution of size $2k$ is also NP-complete.